Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been favored on the moneyline 31 total times this season.
-They've gone 15-16 in those games.
+- The Giants have won 46.9% of the games this season when they were favored on the moneyline (15-17).

-- San Francisco has gone 18-17 when playing as moneyline favorites with odds of -110 or shorter (51.4% winning percentage).
+- San Francisco has a 15-17 record (winning 46.9% of its games) when it has played as moneyline favorites of -115 or shorter.

-- San Francisco has played in 62 games with set over/under, and have combined with opponents to go over the total 28 times (28-30-4).
+- In the 63 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 28 times (28-31-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!